How to Stop TRT with Post Cycle Therapy (PCT)

 Normalizing Natural Testosterone After Stopping TRT

 For most men, studies have shown that for men who stop TRT, natural testosterone production can normalize within three months or longer, and spermiogenesis in well over a year.
 This is certainly not optimal when conception is the goal, which leads to the possible need for a PCT protocol.
+Post cycle therapy (PCT) is crucial in maintaining and recovering natural testosterone levels after using performance-enhancing drugs, as it helps enhance the body's own testosterone production.

 The use of the SERMs has been shown to increase testosterone levels to baseline in as little as 2-4 weeks.
 Studies have also shown spermiogenesis to improve significantly within 3-6 months.
 Clomid as we can easily see, greatly improves the time frames of recovery of these two important factors related to conceiving (testosterone and semen).
+PCT is crucial to restore hormonal balance, helping individuals recover from the use of anabolic steroids by promoting natural testosterone production and mitigating adverse effects caused by hormonal imbalances.

 HCG is another item commonly used in PCT for fertility purposes.
 HCG PCT has the ability to stimulate both testosterone production and spermiogenesis.
-It is not uncommon for fertility specialists to try both Clo mid and HCG and, in some cases, in conjunction with one another.
+It is not uncommon for fertility specialists to try both Clomid and HCG and, in some cases, in conjunction with one another.
 Unfortunately, there is much controversy among many fertility specialists regarding how much HCG should be administered for this purpose.
 While many physicians will prescribe SERMs in the range of 25-50mg per day to every other day, commonly prescribed HCG doses can run anywhere from 1000iu per day to 2500iu or even larger doses split into every other day schedules.
 Other common drugs used in this treatment, but to a lesser extent, include the SERM Tamoxifen Citrate, best known by its most notable trade name, Nolvadex.
 Treatments usually requires 4 weeks.

 Unfortunately, for some men, a PCT plan that includes some or all of these medications will not work.
 A HCG PCT plan is most likely to work in a TRT patient who is receiving treatment due to secondary hypogonadism.
 If a PCT plan has not worked – testosterone levels and sperm count have not increased – it is likely that the individual has primary hypogonadism, and as a result, will be best served (quality of life) by remaining on TRT.
 It’s imperative to note: this individual had primary hypogonadism prior to beginning TRT, he did not obtain it because of TRT.